Charles Howard, 1st Earl of Nottingham: Reign of James I

 Nottingham served as Lord High Steward at the coronation of the new king, James I.

 The king appointed Howard to the English delegation that negotiated the peace treaty with Spain, and the subsequent ratification of the treaty at Valladolid.
 He presented a diamond jewel depicting the Habsburg emblems of the double eagle and golden fleece to Margaret of Austria, Queen of Spain in Madrid.
 The King of Spain, Philip III gave him a diamond and gold feather jewel for his hat, a gold collar set with diamonds, and other jewellery and gilt plate, with gifts for his sons, his wife Margaret Stewart.
 His retinue in Spain including seven trumpeters and eight musicians.

 Howard served on the commission of union between England and Scotland and served as commissioner at the Gunpowder Plot trial in 1605.

 Later life: 1619–1624

 Howard died in 1624 at the age of 88.
-None of his three sons left heirs, and shortly after the last died the Nottingham earldom was recreated for a close relative of the Earl of Winchilsea; the Howard of Effingham barony passed to descendants of his brother, the Earl of Effingham being the modern heir.
+None of his three sons (two of whom succeeded him in the earldom) left heirs, and shortly after the last died the Nottingham earldom was recreated for a close relative of the Earl of Winchilsea; the Howard of Effingham barony passed to descendants of his brother, the Earl of Effingham being the modern heir.